bjornbytes/MujuJuju/README.md

 Muju doesn't really do anything, he's just this super old guy limping around that throws his arms up in the air dramatically every once in a while to summon some shit.

 The upgrades will be very minimal and simple, because fucking upgrades.

+How To Speak Juju
+---

+Take the first consonant(s) and add uju to the end.
+If it starts with a vowel, it's just uju.

 MUJU JUJU